gcdeshpande/Python-Programming-Laboratory-21CSL46/README.md

 2. Python program to convert roman numeral in to intger values using dictionary [REPL Link](https://replit.com/@gcdeshpande/21CSL464b?v=1)

 ## TermWork 5:
 1. Write a function called isphonenumber () to recognize a pattern 415-555-4242 without using regular expression and also write the code to recognize the same pattern using regular expression.
+[REPL Link (https://replit.com/@gcdeshpande/21CSL465a?v=1)]
 2. Develop a python program that could search the text in a file for phone numbers (+919900889977) and email addresses (sample@gmail.com)

 ## TermWork 6: